The Networked European Software and Services Initiative

 This white paper also provides recommendations on how the specifics software should be addressed during product and service innovation.
 In addition, the paper provides recommendations on skill and competency building needed for a well-trained industry workforce.
 Finally, it delivers recommendations for maximizing the impact of software engineering research and innovation projects based on lessons learned from past FP7 projects.
 The NESSI Software Engineering White Paper is available under "publications - positions papers

-NESSI is the European Technology Platform (ETP) dedicated to Software and Services.
+NESSI is the European Technology Platform (ETP) dedicated to Software, Services and Data.
 NESSI provides input to the EU Institutions on research actions and technology matters of particular importance to the software domain, and the overall aim is to enable the software and services sector help vitalize the great potential of the European economy and society.
 NESSI gathers partners and members from all over Europe, both from industry and academia, and engages in close dialogue with the European Commission and other stakeholders on several topics of specific relevance to NESSI - such as Big Data Value, Cloud Computing and Software Engineering.